mongodb/mongo-csharp-driver/benchmarks/MongoDB.Driver.Benchmarks/README.md

 To see the list of available options that can be passed to the benchmark runner, run `dotnet run -c Release -- --help`.

-More information on BenchmarkDotNet can be found here: [https://benchmarkdotnet.org/articles/overview.html]
+More information on BenchmarkDotNet can be found [here](https://benchmarkdotnet.org/articles/overview.html).

 ### Comparing results